fran-byte/Arduino-ESP32-Rainbow-Light-Wave/README.md

 | TRIG | Digital pin on ESP32 (e.g., GPIO 25) |
 | ECHO | Digital pin on ESP32 (e.g., GPIO 26) |

-> ⚡ Note: The HC-SR04-33 is **fully compatible with 3.3V**, so you can connect the ECHO pin directly to the ESP32 without any voltage divider.

 ---

 ## **Example Code with Rainbow Effect**